guiguite38/rule_based_system_tarot/README.md

 in Tricks class :
 - compute_cut_risk() -> "Is playing this card safe ?"

-There are many cases and exceptions in every tarot game, they should be covered by various tests but you might still meet some :)

 *French Tarot rules are available here : https://www.pagat.com/tarot/frtarot.html